Tax Planning Guide: 2026

 Why Pennsylvania Capital Gains Planning Is Different from Other States

 States like Florida and Nevada impose no state income tax at all, making them popular relocation destinations ahead of a liquidity event.
 Ohio taxes capital gains but at different rates.
-New Jersey imposes rates up to 10.75% on high earners.
-Pennsylvania's 3.07% is lower than most Mid-Atlantic peers, but the absence of preferential rates and loss carryforwards makes it more punishing on an asset-class basis than the headline rate suggests.
+New Jersey imposes rates up to 10.75 percent on high earners.
+Pennsylvania's 3.07 percent is lower than most Mid-Atlantic peers, but the absence of preferential rates, spousal netting, and loss carryforwards makes it more punishing on an asset-class basis than the headline rate suggests.

-• x Section 1202 QSBS exclusion.
-PA taxes founders in full even when federal exclusion eliminates the federal gain entirely
+• Section 1202 QSBS exclusion: PA taxes founders in full even when federal exclusion eliminates the federal gain entirely

-• x Section 121 primary residence exclusion.
-PA may tax home sale gains that are federally excluded
+• Section 121 primary residence exclusion: PA may tax home sale gains that are federally excluded

-• x Capital loss carryforwards.
-Losses that cannot be used in the current tax year expire; they do not carry forward as they do federally
+• Capital loss carryforwards: Losses that cannot be used in the current tax year expire completely on December 31st with zero carryforward permitted

-• x Step-up in basis at death.
-Pennsylvania inheritance tax applies to transferred assets; the state's treatment of basis differs from federal step-up rules in key scenarios
+• Step-up in basis at death: Pennsylvania inheritance tax applies to transferred assets; the state's treatment of basis differs from federal step-up rules in key scenarios

 Our Approach to PA Capital Gains Planning